 The Non-Health Fund Investment Portfolio is designed to provide the Group with additional liquidity and financial flexibility.
 The portfolio resides outside of the health fund and is not subject to the same regulatory requirements as the Health Fund Investment Portfolio.
-The CFO has delegation from the Investment and Capital Committee to manage the portfolio in accordance with the Board approved Non-Health Fund Investment Management Policy and investment strategy.
+The CFO has delegation from the Investment and Capital Committee to manage the portfolio in accordance with the Board approved Non-Health Fund Investment Policy and investment strategy.
 The Non-Health Fund Investment Portfolio is permitted to invest in bank deposits, short-term domestic money market securities with a minimum credit rating of A-1+ and Fixed Income assets with a minimum credit rating of AA-.

-Health Fund Investment Short-term Operational Non-Health Fund Investment Portfolio composition 30 June 2023 (\$m) Portfolio 1 Cash (STOC) Portfolio Total Cash portfolio Cash and cash equivalents (as reported in the statement of financial position) 2 249.9 159.6 1.5 411.0 Cash investments with longer maturities 342.0 - - 342.0 Less cash allocated to the Fixed income portfolio [4.8] - - (4.8) Fixed income portfolio Fixed income (as reported in the statement of financial position) 1,879.3 234.2 209.7 2,323.2 Less cash investments with longer maturities (342.0) - - (342.0) Cash allocated to the Fixed income portfolio 4.8 - - 4.8 Growth portfolio Equities and investment trusts 543.6 - - 543.6 Total investment portfolio 2,672.8 393.8 211.2 3,277.8
+Health Fund Investment Short-term Operational Non-Health Fund Investment Total Portfolio (1) Cash (STOC) Portfolio Cash portfolio Cash and cash equivalents (as reported in the statement of 249.9 159.6 1.5 411.0 financial position) (2) Cash investments with longer maturities 342.0 - - 342.0 Less cash allocated to the Fixed income portfolio (4.8) - - (4.8) Fixed income portfolio . , Fixed income (as reported in the statement of financial position) 1,879.3 234.2 209.7 2,323.2 Less cash investments with longer maturities (342.0) - - (342.0) Cash allocated to the Fixed income portfolio 4.8 - - 4.8 Growth portfolio Equities and investment trusts 543.6 - - 543.6 Total investment portfolio 2,672.8 393.8 211.2 3,277.8